-Walking is a simple, free way of getting more physically active and is ideal for people of all ages and fitness levels.
-It is easy to build into your daily routine and doesn't require any special equipment.
+Walking is a simple, free way of getting more physically active.
+It's ideal for people of all ages and fitness levels.
+It's also easy to build into your daily routine and doesn't need any special equipment.

-As well as many mental and physical health benefits, walking can help you feel part of your community and reduce loneliness and isolation.
+Walking has many mental and physical health benefits.
+It can also help you feel part of your community and reduce loneliness and isolation.

-For older people, walking more often is great for increasing general mobility and muscle strength in your lower body which reduces the risk of falls.
+For older people, walking more often is great for increasing general mobility and muscle strength in the lower body.
+This can reduce the risk of falls.